pgruetter/sdl-docs/docs/getting-started/part-3/custom-webservice.md

 :::

 Note that we changed the type to `CustomWebserviceDataObject`.
-This is not a standard Smart Data Lake Builder type and only works because we already included the following three files for you:
+This is not a standard Smart Data Lake Builder type and only works because we already included the following file for you:
   - ./src/scala/io/smartdatalake/workflow/dataobject/CustomWebserviceDataObject.scala
-  - ./src/scala/io/smartdatalake/util/webservice/ScalaCustomWebserviceClient.scala
-  - ./src/scala/io/smartdatalake/util/webservice/WebserviceMethod.scala

 In this part we will work exclusively on the `CustomWebserviceDataObject.scala` file.

 ## Define Action